Utah Administrative Code

 C. Each school district shall distribute funds received under R277-477-3A to each school within each school district on an equal per student basis.

-D. Charter schools shall receive funding from the USOE on a per pupil basis, provided that each charter school receives at least 1/25 of one percent of the total available to charter schools as a group.
+D. Charter schools shall receive funding from the USOE on a per pupil basis, provided that each charter school receives at least 0.4 percent of the total available to charter schools as a group.
 The remainder of the distribution to charter schools shall be allocated to all charter schools that do not receive the minimum amount, on a per pupil basis.

 E. Local boards of education shall adjust distributions, maintaining an equal per student distribution within a school district for school openings and closures and for boundary changes occurring after the audited October 1 Fall Enrollment Report of the prior year.